-A Bill To Be Entitled An Act Relating To Open and Expired Permits; directing procedures for closing open and expired building permits; requiring an owner permit applicant to pay a refundable deposit as part of the permit application to be held until the permit is closed; requiring notice to the permit applicant of the importance of closing permits; and directing that a single permit search fee be charged on multi-unit facilities; and providing an effective date.
+A Bill To Be Entitled An Act Relating To Open and Expired Permits; directing procedures for closing open and expired building permits and amending section 489.129 of the Florida Statutes to clarify that failure to obtain inspections and close permits is a violation of a contractor’s license.

+The new statute section 553.7905, Florida Statutes, is created as follows:

+553.7905 Open and expired permits; procedures for closing; notices to owners applying for permits

-Any building permit issued for construction of any commercial or residential project, other than those exempted by this section, that has not been properly closed by passing all necessary final inspections and yingcomplying with other permit requirements within one year from the expiration of the notice of commencement or last amendment thereto, or in the absence of a notice of commencement within one year from the last inspection conducted under the permit or, if no inspections have been performed on a project without a notice of commencement, within two years from the date of issuance of the permit, may be closed by or on behalf of the current property owner, regardless of whether the property owner is the same owner who originally applied for the permit or is a subsequent owner, by complying with the following procedures:
+Any building permit issued for construction of any commercial or residential project that has not received final inspection approval and complied with other permit requirements within one year from the expiration of the notice of commencement or last amendment thereto, or in the absence of a notice of commencement within one year from the last inspection conducted under the permit or, if no inspections have been performed on a project without a notice of commencement, within two years from the date of issuance of the permit, shall be considered an open permit.
+If an open permit expires without receiving final inspection approval and complying with other permit requirements, it shall be considered an expired permit.
+Open and expired permits may be closed by or on behalf of the current property owner, regardless of whether the property owner is the same owner who originally applied for the permit or is a subsequent owner, by complying with the following procedures:

-The property owner may hire a licensed contractor possessing a current and active Florida in a field similar to naturethethe same scope of license as the permit holder ofcovered by the open or expired permit at issue, to reopen the permit if it is expired, perform any necessary work to fulfill all requirements of the open or expired permit, and call for any necessary inspections and perform any other actions required for a proper closure of the permit.
-The contractor performing these functions shall not be liable for any defects or work failing to comply with any applicable code, regulation, ordinance, permit requirement or law other than as to work actually performed by the contractor.
-If any of the permitted work includes construction outside the contractor's license, the owner or contractor may hire licensed subcontractors in the scope of the permitted work who may perform the functions of the contractor as outlined in this subsection to the extent of work covered by their license.
+The property owner may hire a Florida licensed contractor, bearing any license required for the performance of any work necessary to satisfy permitting conditions to close the open or expired permit, to reopen the permit if it is expired, perform any necessary work to fulfill all requirements of the open or expired permit, and obtain any necessary inspections and perform any other actions required for a proper closure of the permit.
+The Florida license of the contractor performing these functions shall be current and active.
+Said contractor shall not be liable for any defects or work failing to comply with any applicable code, regulation, ordinance, permit requirement or law other than as to work actually performed by the contractor.
+The permit holder under the original open or expired permit shall remain liable, within the period of any applicable statute of limitations or repose, for any defects in its work or failure to comply with any applicable code, regulation, ordinance, permit requirement or law.
+If any of the permitted work includes construction outside the contractor's license, the owner or contractor may hire licensed subcontractors in the scope of the permitted work who may perform the functions of the contractor as outlined in this subsection to the extent of work covered by its license.
+All work required to properly close an open or expired permit under this section shall be performed in accordance with the building code in effect on the date of issuance of the open or expired permit.